-MySQL Installer ×
+MySQL Installer

 MySQL.
 Installer MySQL Router 8.0.21 MySQL Router Configuration

+This witzard can bootstrap MySQL Router to direct traffic between MySQL applications and a MySQL innoDB cluster.
+Applications that connect to the router will be automatically directed to

-MySQL Router Configuration an available read/write or read-only memoer or the cluster.
-The boostrapping process requires a connection to the innoDB cluster.
-In order to register the
+MySQL Router Configuration an available read/write or read-only member of the cluster.

-Apply Configuration MySQL Router for monitoring, use the current Read/Write instance of the cluster.
+Apply Configuration MySQL Router for monitoring, use the current Read/Write instance of the duster.

 Hostname: localhost

-Port: 3306

-Management User: root
+Port: 3306 Management User: root

 Password: ••••• Test Connection

 MySQL Router requires specification of a base port (between 80 and 65532).
-The first port is used for classic read/write connections.
+The first port is used for classic read/winte connections.
 The other ports are computed sequentially after the first port.
 If any port is indicated to be in use, please change the base port.

 Classic MySQL protocol connections to InnoDB cluster:

 Read/Write: 6446

 Read Only: 6447

 MySQL X protocol connections to InnoDB cluster:

 Read/Write: 6448

 Read Only: 6449

 Next > Cancel